 We believe that Brentside Primary Academy continuously aspires to deliver outstanding education for all of our children regardless of any SEN or disability.
 We work very hard to build positive relationships with all involved in our school community.
 However, the Academy is obliged to have procedures in place in case there are complaints about the support provided for a child who has Special Educational Needs.

 If you have a concern about the support your child is receiving in school we strongly encourage you to make an appointment with your child’s class teacher to discuss this concern.
-If you feel your concern has not been resolved please do make an appointment with Mrs Crosdale (Deputy Headteacher and SENCO) who will endeavour to support you.
+If you feel your concern has not been resolved please do make an appointment with Mrs Crosdale ( Headteacher and SENDCo) who will endeavour to support you.

 If, after liaison with the school, you still feel dissatisfied with the support your child is receiving you may choose to make a formal complaint.